Aquanty/rtd-hgs/docs/source/index.rst

            0.020               !
 7
        end solute

+| Figure :ref:
-Figure :ref:`fig:solute2`  shows how to define the second solute, called BAM, which is a daughter product of DCB, and does not decay.
+| shows how to define the second solute, called BAM, which is a daughter
+  product of DCB, and does not decay.
 This solute has the same zoned distribution coefficients as the first solute.

 ::